7 Things to Consider Before Starting a New Side Hustle

 Think about things you enjoy when you’re choosing how to make money from home.
 Do you like writing?
 If so, freelance writing, copywriting, or proofreading could be for you.
 Are you a marketing guru?
 Consider starting a Facebook ad agency to help other entrepreneurs.

 There are plenty of options, but if you’re unsure what to choose or you don’t know how to become a virtual assistant or start a Facebook ad agency, do some research.
-Ask others how they’re making extra money from home.
+Ask others what is helping them succeed.

 Also, be honest with yourself about what you can do.
 If you have a day job, think realistically about how many side jobs you can take on.
 Plan for unexpected delays and make sure you have enough time to do the job well.